srbbans/srbbans/README.md

 <h2> Hey there!
 This is Sourabh.
 <h3> 👨🏻‍💻 About Me </h3>

-I've 7yrs of experience in Android Application Development with Core Java and Kotlin.
+I've 8+yrs of experience in Android Application Development with Core Java and Kotlin.
-Worked in React-Native.
+And hands on with React-Native.

 - 🔭 &nbsp; I’m currently learning Flutter
 - 🤔 &nbsp; I love to explore new technologies and developing software solutions and quick hacks.